Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 , append-body

-, etc), to avoid XSS, only variables in <meta>
+, etc).
+To avoid XSS, only variables in the <meta>

-tag will be replaced, but you can put your javascript to read them from <meta>
+tag will be replaced but you can use your javascript to read them from the <meta>

-tag, and append to where you want it.
+tag and append to where you want them.

-This usually happened when Pandoc is not installed or typora cannot detect the pandoc path, please try following:
+This usually happens when pandoc is not installed or Typora cannot detect the pandoc path, please try the following:

 Export